 - Remember that flavoured tinned fish may also contain added sugar and sodium.

 Omega-3 and fish oil supplements

 Not all fish oil supplements are created equally.
-Unlike medications, fish oil supplements do not need to be approved by the medicines regulatory organisation in New Zealand, Medsafe.
-This means that manufacturers can sell supplements simply with "claims" of safety and effectiveness.
+Unlike medicines, fish oil supplements do not need to be approved by Medsafe, the medicines regulatory organisation in New Zealand.
+This means that manufacturers can sell supplements simply with claims of safety and effectiveness.

 Tips about using omega-3 and fish oil supplements

 When choosing fish oil supplements

 Look at the amount of EPA and DHA contained in the capsule, tablet or liquid, rather than the fish oil content.
 For example, the product label on a fish oil supplement may say the following: